steadylearner/prop-passer/README.md

 **`class, className, rewrite`** are reserved words to write CSS easily.

 every prop you define will be substitued at more specific level.
-But `class` and `className` will be placed together with existing ones.
+But `class` and `className` will be used with existing ones.

     ex) class="this is class" className="this is className" ➡ className="this is class this is className"

-  ➡ class names used with `rewrite` will substitue existing `class` or `className` or other `rewrite` at more specific level.
+class names used with `rewrite` will substitue existing `class` or `className` or other `rewrite` at more specific level.

     ex) class="this is class", rewrite="this is to rewrite className" ➡ className="this is to rewrite className"